WolfTech-Innovations/WolfOS/README.md

 ## Legal Stuff:

-WolfOS is GPL Licensed and is managed by TechFox Innovations.
-(We have no corrolation or affilation with TechFox IT Services LLC)
+WolfOS is GPL Licensed and is managed by WolfTech Innovations